Grod56/mvc-react/packages/stateful/README.md

 ### `ViewInteractionInterface`

-The interface contains a single asynchronous function, `produceModelView`, which accepts a `ModelInteraction` and returns a new corresponding `ModelView`.
+The interface contains a single function, `produceModelView`, which accepts a `ModelInteraction` and returns a new corresponding `ModelView`.

 Example: